aembke/fred.rs/README.md

 This module also contains a [separate test application](bin/pipeline_test) that can be used to demonstrate the effects of pipelining.
 This test application also contains some helpful information on how to use the tracing features.

 This library takes a different approach to pipelining than many other clients.
 Instead of relying on callers to specify specific sequences of commands to be pipelined this library will instead automatically pipeline commands whenever possible.
 This makes pipelining an implementation detail for the client instead of something the caller needs to consider.
 This can also drastically improve performance since the client can pipeline commands that do not depend on each other automatically.
-Callers are then free to manage command ordering with the async or tokio ecosystem interface (`await`, `join`, `select`, `join_all`, etc), and the client will automatically associate responses with the correct command.
+Callers are then free to manage command ordering with the async, tokio, or futures ecosystem interface (`await`, `join`, `select`, `join_all`, etc), and the client will automatically associate responses with the correct command.

 The following commands will **never** be pipelined: